-Whereas a plunger creates a vacuum to attract the material with the intention of loosening or breaking up a blockage, a drain snake is pushed down the drain to the point of blockage.
+A plunger creates a vacuum to attract the material to loosen or break up a blockage; a drain snake is pushed down the drain to the blockage point.

-Snaking involves selecting the right type of auger for the drain in question and by use of small skills and efforts your drain becomes clear.
+Snaking involves selecting the right type of auger for the drain in question, and by the use of small skills and efforts, your drain becomes clear.